 Availability Requirements: Tuesdays–Thursday, April–October, between 9am and 4pm.
 Hours are flexible.
 Minimum commitment is 4 hours per month.

-Availability Requirements: Tuesdays and Wednesdays, April–June + September-November, between 8 am and 2pm.
+Availability Requirements: Wednesdays and Thursdays, April–June + September-November, between 8 am and 2pm.
 Shifts are 3 hours long.
 Minimum commitment is 1 shift per month.

 Responsibilities include supporting hands-on farm chores such as weeding and harvesting, and reinforcing farm and food safety guidelines for students.
 Volunteers are expected to keep up-to-date on Schoolyard Farms news and information through newsletters and volunteer refreshers and enrichments.

-Volunteers should enjoy being outdoors in all seasons.
+Volunteers must enjoy being outdoors in all seasons, rain or shine.
 Experience and/or interest working with school-aged children, and an interest in food, farming and environmental education is preferred.

 The Summer Camp Educator Volunteers will assist the Summer Camp Educators in teaching hands-on lessons in the garden on farming, ecology and healthy eating.
 They may be asked to lead a group of 8-15 2nd-5th graders in a lesson designed by SYF staff.

 Responsibilities include providing for the safety, well-being, and care for the unique needs of campers outdoors.
-Bringing camp curriculum to life for high-energy groups of 1st-6th graders, including prep, leadership and clean-up.
-Enthusiastically role model healthy eating, active living, and appropriate use of technology Observe Schoolyard Farms’ Food Safety, Farm Safety, 1st Aid, and Emergency Protocol.
-Commit to consistent attendance, timeliness, and finding own transportation to and from site.
-Contribute to a safe, inclusive, diverse and fun learning community at Schoolyard Farms.
+Volunteer educators will help bring camp curriculum to life for high-energy groups of 1st-6th graders, including prep, leadership and clean-up.
+Volunteers role model healthy eating, active living, and appropriate use of technology.
+Volunteers observe Schoolyard Farms’ Food Safety, Farm Safety, 1st Aid, and Emergency Protocol.
+Volunteers commit to consistent attendance, timeliness, and finding own transportation to and from site.
+Last but not least, volunteers contribute to a safe, inclusive, diverse and fun learning community at Schoolyard Farms.

-Volunteers should enjoy being outdoors.
-Experience and/or interest working with school-aged children, and an interest in food, farming and environmental education is preferred
+Volunteers must enjoy being outdoors, rain or shine.
+Experience and/or interest working with school-aged children, and an interest in food, farming and environmental education is preferred.

 Fill out the Volunteer Application.
 We will confirm that we have received your application and invite you to one of our volunteer training days.
 After you have attended the training day you can begin volunteering!